sasha643/Attyre_Backend_Assignment/README.md

    ```
 5. **Set up your database:**

-       -Create a PostgreSQL database for your project.
+   - Create a PostgreSQL database for your project.
-       -Update the database settings in settings.py with your database credentials.
+   - Update the database settings in `settings.py` with your database credentials.